-- At a meeting of CMT on 9 May 2017, approval was given for the commencement of the process of applying to the Secretary of State for a Direction under Regulation 7 of the Town and Country Planning (Control of Advertisements) Regulations 2007.
+- 2.1 In May 2017, work commenced on an application to the Secretary of State for a Direction under Regulation 7 of the Town and Country Planning (Control of Advertisements) Regulations 2007.
 This would remove deemed consent for lettings boards usually given under Class 3(A) of the regulations and would mean that express advertisement consent would be required for lettings boards in the specific areas covered by the Regulation 7 (See Appendix A). - 2.2 The areas of concern are the Monks Road area, West End area, Sincil Bank area, Union Road and Waterloo Street.
-These areas were identified through enforcement complaints from residents and Councillors and those identified by officers of the Council. - 2.3 Surveys of the proposed areas took place in March 2017, September 2017 and January 2018.
-These surveys identified the number and type of boards being displayed and by whom. - 2.4 Consultation on the proposed Regulation 7 direction took place between 16 October and 30 November 2017.
+These areas were identified through enforcement complaints from residents and Councillors and those identified by officers of the Council. - Surveys of the proposed areas took place in March 2017, September 2017 and January 2018.
+These surveys identified the number and type of boards being displayed and by whom. - Consultation on the proposed Regulation 7 direction took place between 16 October and 30 November 2017.
 Individuals, groups and organisations were invited to complete an online questionnaire at www.lincoln.gov.uk/toletboards.
-Paper copies were available at City Hall and representations were also accepted by email at planningenforcement@lincoln.gov.uk.

-2.5 At a meeting of the Policy Scrutiny Committee on 16 January 2018, support was given for the proposal and it was resolved that the proposal should be referred to Executive for approval.
+Paper copies were available at City Hall and representations were also accepted by email at planningenforcement@lincoln.gov.uk. - At a meeting of the Policy Scrutiny Committee on 16 January 2018, support was given for the proposal and it was approved by Executive on 26 February 2018. - The evidence report was submitted to the Secretary of State in March 2018 and 2.6 notice was received of approval of the Direction by the Secretary of State on 11 January 2019. - Following approval by Executive for the application, and approval by the 2.7 Secretary of State, it is now necessary to seek approval for the implementation of the Regulation 7 Direction.